 Discount Flights: Click through to find tips on how to save on your flights to SFO.

-Self Guided Walking Tours: Do you want to see it all, but save a little money?
+Self-Guided Walking Tours: Do you want to see it all without buying expensive tours?
 Here you will find a list of the top self-guided walking tours.
 You can choose from a list of audio or map guided tours.

 Best Bars: San Francisco's nightlife is diverse with hundreds of bars.
-Discover a list of my top ten favorites.
+Discover a list of my favorites all around town.

 Top Dance Clubs: Dance clubs are also popular in San Francisco.
 Again, there are so many that at times it's hard to choose just one.
 Here you can find a list of my favorite dance clubs in the city!